 - Half somersault maneuver or Foster maneuver

 After your BPPV diagnosis, your physician or balance specialist will work with you to develop a treatment plan.
-The repositioning maneuvers that your physician recommends will depend of individual case of BPPV.
+The repositioning maneuvers that your physician recommends will depend on the individual case of BPPV.

 Your doctor will give you clear instructions and help you learn and understand the techniques of your repositioning maneuvers.
 Some patients need the help of a balance doctor to perform their repositioning maneuvers each time, while other patients who feel comfortable with the process can usually perform the procedures at home.